-A native of Indianapolis, Indiana, Mr. Hicks graduated magna cum laude from Harvard Law School in 2005, where he served as an editor of the Harvard Law Review.
+A native of Indianapolis, Indiana, Mr. Hicks graduated magna cum laude from Harvard Law School, where he served as an editor of the Harvard Law Review.
 He received his undergraduate degree in economics from Harvard College, where he received the Detur Prize for placement in the top ten percent of his first-year class and the John Harvard Scholarship for academic achievement of the highest distinction in all years.
-Mr. Hicks worked as an investment banker before attending law school.
+Mr. Hicks worked as an investment banker in New York City before attending law school.
 He is a member of the Edward Coke Appellate Inn of Court.